gabferreira/phyloraster/README.md

 - If you use this R package, please cite in your publications: <br>

-Alves-Ferreira G., Heming N. M., Mota F. M. M. (2023). phyloraster: Calculating community metrics for each raster cell.
-R package version 1.1.
+Alves-Ferreira G., Heming N. M., Mota F. M. M. (2023). phyloraster: Evolutionary Diversity Metrics for Raster Data.
+R package version 2.0.

 - For more information: